Demo4889/qb-carbomb/README.md

 	['ied'] 				 		 = {['name'] = 'ied', 			  	  			['label'] = 'IED', 						['weight'] = 500, 		['type'] = 'item', 		['image'] = 'ied.png', 						['unique'] = false, 	['useable'] = true, 	['shouldClose'] = true,	   ['combinable'] = nil,   ['description'] = 'Maybe I can blow something up with this...'},

 After you have included the item, restart your server and run it.
 Let me know if you have any issues.

+You can also used the ied.png file as your inventory image if you'd like.
+Or find one that suits the look you want